acemod/ACE3/documentation/missionmaker/mission-tools.md

 - Only objects with hiddenSelection 0 can be used as "screens".
 - If you set a duration the remotes will be disabled.
 (If the remotes are disabled `ace_interaction` is not needed)
 - You can have multiple sets of images on different screens, see the advanced slideshow below.
+- It is advisable images resolution sizes are powers of 2 (eg. 512x512) to avoid graphical glitches in them.

 <div class="panel callout">
     <h5>Note:</h5>